Production of de-inked pulp

 Paper Recycling

-Applications of H2O2 and PAA in paper recycling
+H2O2 and PAA for paper recycling applications

 Printing Ink Removal